Changelog

 - **View parallel translations side-by-side.** `fetch_parallel` returns multiple editions of the same locus; per-edition translator + year + basis are surfaced, and an `alignment_confidence` flag warns when paragraph counts diverge between source and translation.

-Multilingual support means a researcher reading the German can cross-check the English, and vice versa.
-Browseable HTML lives at `/v1/steiner/<lang>/ga/<vol>/<date>/p<NNN>` with content-negotiated JSON via the `.json` suffix.
-The MCP surface is anonymous and per-IP rate-limited at the edge — no account, no signup.
+German originals and English translations are cross-retrievable per locus.
+Browseable HTML at `/v1/steiner/<lang>/ga/<vol>/<date>/p<NNN>`, with content-negotiated JSON via the `.json` suffix.
+The MCP surface is anonymous and per-IP rate-limited at the edge; no account required.

 ### Added